 After the 15 mins (and about 3 mins to wrap up their story), I had them organize their portfolio, that is, arrange all their semester writings chronologically, write a reflection (see link for reflection sheet), staple it together, and put it back in their folder.
 This was fast grade for me, and, since it is measuring their individual progress, pretty much all students did well, and I got to see not only the progress they are making with no error correction on my part, but I am also seeing that they are aware of the specific ways in which they are developing as writers of Latin.

-Another new thing I did was to give each of them a list of useful transitional phrases (in spreadsheet format for ease of organization) to support their writing of narratives.
+Another new thing I did was to give each of them a list of useful transitional phrases (I created this in spreadsheet format for ease of organization) to support their writing of narratives.
 They will keep it in their writing portfolio and use it for all future written activities.
 Students really liked having this.
 This is adapted from a list I created for Rusticatio back in 2007, and put it into a Google sheets (linked below)

 Doing this activity during the final exam period, is so low-anxiety, and positive.
 I highly recommend this.